albertoSoto/iesemilidarder/README.md

 It's build over web microframework with spark java (http://sparkjava.com/), over Maven dependencies (http://maven.apache.org/) in a multimodule approach with java 1.8, securized with spring Security 5.

+Will be dockerized, and balanced through Kubernetes into an openshift backend as part of Computer Admininistration concepts.

 Introduces several concepts, like:

 - Interfaces